SandorTeleki/inspiredvanillawebprojects/movie-seat-booking/README.md

 ##Changes:
 - Refactor CSS to BEM style
 - Updated JS to use the new BEM style classes
-- Minor visual CSS changes
+- Minor CSS tweaks (added header navigation to return to main page, tweaked some colors, etc.)
-- Movie screen now displays poster for selected movie
+- Movie screen now displays (dynamically and on loading) poster for selected movie